V-Sekai/manuals/decisions/20230419-package-godot-for-pkgin.md

----
-title: 'Package Godot for pkgin'
+# Package Godot for pkgin
-format: gfm
----

 ### Metadata